conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ## Database Storage Format

 Each indexed topic will have its dedicated SQL table.
-The name of the table will apply the following convention `${cluster-technical-id}_${topic-name}`.
+The table's name will apply the following convention `${cluster-technical-id}_${topic-name}`.

-The table will contain special columns type, each of those columns are indexed:
+The table will contain special column types, each of those columns is indexed:
 * `__timestamp`
 * `__partition`
 * `__offset`

-The content of each record is flattenned.
+The content of each record is flattened.
 Given the following record:

 ```json
 {